therealdreg/DbgChild/readme_dbgchild.txt

 * Modify the suspend (pre) and resume (post) logic to adapt to your own requirements

 # Content
-The DbgChildProcess comprises a number of components to accomplish the task of launching a new x64dbg instance when a child process is hooked and detected.
+The DbgChild comprises a number of components to accomplish the task of launching a new x64dbg instance when a child process is hooked and detected.
 These components are:

 * CreateProcessPatch.exe - Hook ZwCreateUserProcess (two separate exe files for x86 and x64) and loads DbgChildHookDLL.dll
 * DbgChildHookDLL.dll - (two separate dll files for x86 and x64) - outputs process id's to CPIDS folder
 * NTDLLEntryPatch.exe - Patches or unpatches LdrInitializeThunk (two separate exe files for x86 and x64)
-* DbgChildProcess.dp32 - x64dbg plugin x86
+* DbgChild.dp32 - x64dbg plugin x86
-* DbgChildProcess.dp64 - x64dbg plugin x64
+* DbgChild.dp64 - x64dbg plugin x64
 * NewProcessWatcher.exe - Watches for new child processes from the CPIDS folder
 * x64_post.unicode.txt - Support file
 * x64_pre.unicode.txt - Support file